-Onion: Harbinger of prosperity for farmers

-artic neta

-Storage structures and technologies developed to maximize returns by reducing storage losses by 20-50% depending upon the period of storage.
-The Duo India is the second largest producer of onion and garlic in the world.
-Indian onion is a favoured commodity in many African countries.
-In the last 2 decades, production of onion in India has increased more than four times and of garlic two times due to ICAR technologies and superior varieties developed with higher yield and quality.
+Onion: Harbinger of prosperity for farmers Storage structures and technologies developed to maximize returns by reducing storage losses by 20-50% depending upon the period of storage.

 Protein Packs

 White button (above) and Oyster mushrooms (inset): A rural enterprise for diversification, higher income and nutrition security.
 Mushroom cultivation is viable and attractive for landless farmers particularly women, and suitable for urban agriculture.
+ICAR Transforming Indian Agriculture

-Cottage Mushrooms The production of mushroom, a crop of waste to wealth, has almost doubled in India in less than a decade.
+The production of mushroom, a crop of waste to wealth, has almost doubled in India in less than a decade.
 The high yielding varieties and farmer friendly ICAR technologies have played a significant role in propelling this growth.
 Development of temperature-tolerant strains and in-house cultivation technologies pushed its cultivation to new heights.
 Popular in urban markets owing to nutritional and health benefits, and now with new varieties, mushroom has become popular among rural masses.
 Technology developed for early fruiting in Shiitake mushroom.